 - Larger plants may need several stakes.
 Continue to tie in the stems as the plants grow taller for added support.

-How to take cuttings from dahlias
+Taking cuttings from dahlias

 Gardening expert Ruth Hayes of Amateur Gardening shares her step-by-step tips for taking cuttings from dahlias.
-It's a fantastic way to get new plants for free – ideal if you're after cheap garden ideas.

 - Mix seed compost with perlite in a four inch clay pot, then add a little water to dampen it.